diogofouto/autonomous-agents-project/README.md

 **Note:** The RL Agents were trained using the default settings, so their performance may not match the reported values if the environment is changed.

+The fleer agent type can be set to:

+0 - Random Agent

+1 - Greedy Agent

+2 - Randomly chosen between Random and Greedy

 **Controls:**

 Escape - New Round